lsamaroo/editrowform/README.md

 "A jquery plugin which allows you to edit each row of a table inline as a comprehensive form complete with a save and cancel button.
 You can also use it to add or delete rows."

 Usage:
 Include the javascript and css file in your page.
+The stylesheet is pretty simple so overide it to fit your needs.

 Examples:
 Take a look at the test directory for examples.
 Below are some quick screen shots.